Lofoten in Winter

 Join this 8 day arctic adventure in Lofoten Islands in Northern Norway.
 Highlights of the trip include winter landscapes, jagged mountains, grand vistas, colorful fjords and the chance of experiencing the greatest show on earth, the Aurora Borealis aka Northern Lights.
-This is a small group of only 6 participants making it an ideal experience!

 The Lofoten Islands are located at the 68th and 69th parallels north of the Arctic Circle in Northern Norway.
 This archipelago consists of seven principal islands and the area of land covers about 1,227 / 474 square miles, with a total of only 24,000 inhabitants.
 The natural beauty of this incredible landscape offers will present us with the possibility of exploring colorful fjords, jagged mountain peaks, unique beaches and the world renowned Arctic light.

 Our basecamps for the entire duration of the tour will be close to Leknes and we will visit world class locations, and the likes of National Geographic, Lonely Planet and The Huffington Post have listed these very regions as one of the most scenic destinations on earth.
 One look outside your bedroom window, and you will understand why – incredible granite mountains rising straight out of the fjords, traditional fishermen cabins and the location just oozes of great Norwegian history.

 If we are blessed with starry nights and clear skies, we will be able to capture the elusive and strikingly beautiful Aurora Borealis aka Northern Lights as she dances seductively on the night skies.

 Speaking of weather, Lofoten is notoriously unpredictable.
 Conditions and light changes constantly, so please be sure to read our “must-bring” clothing and gear lists provided by email upon registration.